giladby/Advanced_Programming_II_HW2/README.md

 In addition to the ability to track flights from this project server, the application can connect to other external servers and get information about their own flights.

-The client side is written with JavaScript, and designed with Bootstrap.
+The client side is written with JavaScript and designed with Bootstrap.
 The server side is written with C#.